TheSoftwareHouse/babelsheet-js/docs-src/services.md

 `babelsheet generate [options]`

-Remember to [create .env file](configuration.md#configuration-file) before generating translations.
+Remember to [create .env.babelsheet file](configuration.md#configuration-file) before generating translations.

-<small>If you wont provide `REFRESH_TOKEN` in `.env` file or `data.json` file, babelsheet will automatically open browser to create such token, and will save it in right storage - you can change read and write storages, check it [here](development.md#set-refresh-token-read-providers).</small>
+<small>If you wont provide `REFRESH_TOKEN` in `.env.babelsheet` file or `data.json` file, babelsheet will automatically open browser to create such token, and will save it in right storage - you can change read and write storages, check it [here](development.md#set-refresh-token-read-providers).</small>

 **Options**
 <details>